davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 The Crystal Knob volcanic neck (35.806º N, 121.174º W) is a mid-Pleistocene olivine--plagioclase phyric basalt that erupted along the margin of the Franciscan assemblage 500 m west of the Nacimiento Fault in the Santa Lucia Mountains of central California [@Seiders1989].
-It was briefly described in
+It was described in
 @Wilshire1988 but not studied in detail.
 The basaltic plug is ~80 m in diameter at the surface and has entrained abundant dunite and sparse spinel peridotite xenoliths [@fig:field_photo].
 The dunites are cumulates, and grade texturally into single grain xenocrysts, or apparent phenocrysts, within the host lava.
 Sparse spinel peridotites are also present which lack textural features suggestive of igneous cumulate origin.
 In conjunction with the compositional data presented below, we interpret the peridotites as entrained fragments of the mantle lithosphere.

 Samples were collected from the Crystal Knob lava with an emphasis on these polyphase peridotite xenoliths.